 Eat, drink, and be merry

 Though there has been a bit of a shift in attitude about eating during labor in recent years, many hospitals still don’t allow you to eat once you’ve checked in to give birth, and labor is tiring.
 You’ll need your strength, so now may be the best time to get your strength up by eating something hearty.
 On the other hand, if it looks like you may have a C-section, your healthcare provider will probably recommend that you avoid eating solid food during labor.
-Even if you’re not feeling peckish, or have a reason not to eat at this point, it’s still a good idea to drink a lot of water, to keep yourself and Baby hydrated as you wait for her entrance into the world.
+Even if you’re not feeling peckish, or have a reason not to eat at this point, it’s still a good idea to drink a lot of water, to keep yourself and Baby hydrated as you wait for his entrance into the world.

 Prepare the throne

-The car seat is the first chair Baby is ever going to sit in, and it’s also her best protection in her first journey ever.
+The car seat is the first chair Baby is ever going to sit in, and it’s also his best protection in his first journey ever.
 Even if it’s already fully installed, it never hurts to check and make sure all the nuts and bolts are secure.